 My advice to new moms is to lower their expectations, and o have realistic goals when it comes to baby sleep during the first few weeks after birth.
 Give the baby the time and space they need to fully adjust.
 When parents ask me about structuring their newborn’ s sleep I only advise them to take care of the baby and to tend to their different needs, in addition to spending time with the baby, as sleep structuring cannot be done during the first few weeks of the baby’s life.

 When the baby gets a full feed, they fall asleep faster and hassle-free, and they sleep better as well.
 This is why it is very important not to let the baby fall asleep during feedings before the feeding is complete.
 If the baby falls asleep hungry this means that he will get up soon after because of hunger.
 I always advise moms to wake the baby up if he falls asleep while feeding.
-Stop the feeding, burp the baby, tickle their nose, talk, and play to them to wake them up and finish the feed.
+Stop the feeding, burp the baby, tickle their nose, talk, and play with them to wake them up and finish the feed.

 It is very important to know that the awake window of a newborn baby is between 45 minutes to one hour.
 This fact might frustrate new moms, who are receiving guests and want to meet the baby and play with them, but the newborn sleep is more important than having the guest spend time with them.
 Respecting the awake window is a key pillar in establishing healthy sleep habits, or what I like to call sleep hygiene.
 Putting the baby to sleep before the end of the awake window, when he is not tired and not sleepy yet, will lead him to fight sleep through crying and fussing.
 Keeping the baby up past his awake window will make him overtired and overstimulated and will contest to sleeping by crying.
-Moreover, not respecting the awake window will mean that the baby will sleep for only a short period of time.
+Moreover, not respecting the awake window will mean that the baby will sleep for only a short period.

 There must be a dimmed light around the baby when they sleep during the day, to train the baby’s brain that this is daytime, and this is a nap.
 When the baby awakes from their nap, we celebrate his awakening and open the curtains so that the light comes through the windows.
 When the baby sleeps at night the room must be pitch dark.
 Structuring the light this way around the baby’s sleep is essential to train the baby to differentiate between night and day, and between a nap and a night’s sleep.
-At two months of age, a baby can sleep in a dark room night and day so that they get used to dark as part of their sleep environment.
+At two months of age, a baby can sleep in a dark room night and day so that they get used to the dark as part of their sleep environment.
 Moreover, it is essential to go on with the daily activities when the baby naps during the day, without any disturbing noises.

 It is imperative not to assist the baby to fall asleep and instead help him to wind down and feel sleepy.
 The baby must also fall asleep on their own to be able to sleep independently later.
 We can rock the baby gently to calm them down, but I don’t recommend rocking the baby to sleep, the same goes for breastfeeding, and the use of a pacifier, all of these can be sleep aids but not sleep tools.

-The use of pacifiers is highly recommended by the American Academy of pediatrics as it highly reduces the risk of SIDS.
+The use of pacifiers is highly recommended by the American Academy of Pediatrics as it highly reduces the risk of SIDS.
 I don’t recommend the use of a pacifier right after birth to avoid nipple confusion and to ensure the success of breastfeeding.
 Later the pacifier can be used to soothe the baby, but I don’t recommend keeping it in the baby’s mouth while they are asleep.
 I recommend the cessation of the use of pacifiers at eight or nine months of the baby’s age to avoid dependency.

 Preparing the baby to sleep through a fixed pre-set routine is essential to ensure good baby sleep.
 The bedtime routine is a series of steps that we follow constantly with the baby and later with the child, to prepare them for sleeping.
 The routine is a transition between sleeping time and daily activities.
 We can’t expect the baby to immediately fall asleep after coming home from an outing and spending time around lights and other stimulants.
-Some of the steps that can be included in the bedtime routine: are bathing, changing clothes if the baby was out, dimming the light, telling the baby it’s time to sleep, and with newborn babies the use of a sleep sack, that must be used in all sleeping situations with consistency.
+Some of the steps that can be included in the bedtime routine: are bathing, changing clothes if the baby was out, dimming the light, telling the baby it’s time to sleep and with newborn babies the use of a sleep sack, that must be used in all sleeping situations with consistency.
 A bedtime routine lasts between 15 to 20 minutes, and it can also include a baby massage, singing a lullaby, and reading.
 The activities of this routine must be quiet and soothing and not stimulating.
-I recommend starting the bedtime routine as early as possible, and to continue with it later while adjusting the steps to meet the child’s needs and development.
+I recommend starting the bedtime routine as early as possible and to continue with it later while adjusting the steps to meet the child’s needs and development.
 With older children several stories can be read instead of one, we can talk to them about their day and even do puzzles.
-The bedtime routine is a precious opportunity to bond with children and to spend quality time with them while enhancing their language, social and emotional skills.
+The bedtime routine is a precious opportunity to bond with children and spend quality time with them while enhancing their language, social and emotional skills

-Also read How to calm your colicky baby
+Also, read How to calm your colicky baby